Charlevoix, Cheboygan, Emmet Counties Public Service Communications Organization

 CCECPSCO – Public Service, RACES

-The Charlevoix, Cheboygan, Emmet Counties Public Service Communications Organization is a 501(c)(3) non-profit public service organization located in Northern Michigan and formed to train Amateur Radio volunteers to be capable of providing assistance to area professional emergency communications services, increasing the Charlevoix, Cheboygan, and Emmet Counties emergency response effectiveness, and speeding the recovery effort in the event of a communications emergency.
-The CCECPSCO maintains communications facilities at the emergency centers in Charlevoix, Cheboygan, and Emmet Counties, participates in emergency drills and activations, and is the “go-to” organization for RACES activites in those counties.
+The CCECPSCO is a 501(c)(3) non-profit public service organization located in Northern Michigan and formed to train Amateur Radio volunteers to be capable of providing assistance to area professional emergency communications services, increasing the Charlevoix, Cheboygan, and Emmet Counties emergency response effectiveness, and speeding the recovery effort in the event of a communications emergency.
+The CCECPSCO participates in emergency drills and activations, and is the “go-to” organization for RACES activities in those counties.
 Licensed Hams are encouraged to join, learn, and participate to advance their skills and provide a benefit back to the community.

-RACES is the “Radio Amateur Civil Emergency Service".
-The CCECPSCO is proud to be chosen by our three-county government Emergency Manager as the organization providing trained Ham Radio operators for RACES operations in his counties.
+RACES is the “Radio Amateur Civil Emergency Service”.
 RACES is activated by a state, county, or local government to provide communications in time of a civil emergency.
 To participate in RACES, an Amateur Radio operator must have the training and certification as required by the government body doing the activation.
 The CCECPSCO was formed for the purpose of organizing and training such participants and to provide other types of communications support to our three counties, our communities, and the surrounding areas in Northern Michigan.

 CCECPSCO News Items